Grammatical gender: Germanic: English

 However, these are relatively insignificant features compared with a typical language with full grammatical gender.
 English nouns are not generally considered to belong to gender classes in the way that French, German or Russian nouns are.
 There is no gender agreement in English between nouns and their modifiers (articles, other determiners, or adjectives, with the occasional exception such as blond/blonde, a spelling convention borrowed from French).
-Gender agreement applies in effect only to pronouns, and the choice of pronoun is determined based on semantics (perceived qualities of the thing being referred to) rather than on any conventional assignment of particular nouns to particular genders.
+Gender agreement applies in effect only to pronouns, with the choice of pronoun determined through semantics and/or pragmatics rather than on any conventional assignment of particular nouns to particular genders.

 Only a relatively small number of English nouns have distinct male and female forms; many of them are loanwords from non-Germanic languages (the suffixes -rix and -ress in words such as aviatrix and waitress, for instance, derive directly or indirectly from Latin).
 English has no live productive gender markers.
 An example of such a marker might be the suffix -ette (of French provenance), but this is seldom used today, surviving mostly in either historical contexts or with disparaging or humorous intent.

 The gender of an English pronoun typically coincides with the natural gender of its referent, rather than with the grammatical gender of its antecedent.
 The choice between she, he, they, and it comes down to whether the pronoun is intended to designate a woman, a man, or someone or something else.
 There are certain exceptions, however: